WIP2022/DataSampling4DLVD/readme.md

 vulnerability detection?
 Yeas! and Nays!*

 ## 0.datasets
-### 0.1 proceeded datasets dump availble in Zenodo:
+### 0.1 processed datasets dump availble in Zenodo:
-Please click to see our zenodo site for our proceed datasets at:
+Please click to see our zenodo site for our processed datasets at:

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7057996.svg)](https://doi.org/10.5281/zenodo.7057996)